Rickyy-Sam07/Linear-Regression/README.md

 ## Project Structure

-- `sklearn_linear_regression.py`: Linear regression implementation using Scikit-learn.
+- `sklearn_linear_regression.py`: Linear regression implementation using Scikit-learn. you will find the file in the using sklearn folder
-- `manual_linear_regression.py`: Linear regression implementation without using Scikit-learn.
+- `manual_linear_regression.py`: Linear regression implementation without using Scikit-learn. you will find the file in the  not using sklearn folder
-- `data.csv`: Dataset containing car features and prices.
+- `cars.csv`: Dataset containing car features and prices.
+- `data.csv`: random Dataset
 - `README.md`: This file, providing an overview of the project.

 ## Requirements